bentley-historical-library/bhl_rmw_docs/preliminary_procedures.md

 After you have taken the photograph(s), return to the Windows Command Prompt and hit enter.
 This will:

 - Create a folder (using the barcode number as the directory name) inside the accession folder
-- Create a `bhl_metadata` subfolder than contains the photo(s) you took renamed as `media_0.jpg`, `media_1.jpg`, etc. and cropped to remove the area outside of the ruler paper
+- Create a `bhl_metadata` subfolder that contains the photo(s) you took renamed as `media_0.jpg`, `media_1.jpg`, etc. and cropped to remove the area outside of the ruler paper
 - Create a `bhl_notices` directory within the accession folder with an HTML file that documents the removal of media from folders, if applicable

 ![Create Transfer](images/create_transfer.png "Create Transfer")

 The script will ask if there are more pieces of removable media to be transferred as part of the accession.
-Continue responding to the prompts until all pieces of media are accounted for, and then proceed to transfer from media.
+Continue responding to the prompts until all pieces of media are accounted for, and then proceed to [transfer from media](transfer_from_media.md).